satp42/quartz/content/index.md

 I'm interested in using Blockchain — specifically using Zero-Knowledge Proofs to turn spare GPUs into a compliance-verifiable, energy-aware AI cloud run by its users.
 I'm also interested in DeFi and Ethereum Development (check out my analysis on [[3Jane Protocol]]) at [Blockchain@Berkeley](https://blockchain.studentorg.berkeley.edu/).

 I'm also interested in startups, AI, philosophy, economics, and more.
+I think values are important thus, here is my [[Code of Life]].

 On the side:
 - I'm a massive Warriors fan (Go Dubs!)